….and I may toss more.

 My thinking behind it was:

 I wanted to only keep the items the kids LOVE and play with independently DAILY (Ro: his vehicles, Kai: her stuffies and teapot) and then the “general” toys.
 I don’t know the right word for it….but the “themed” toys, for imagination/creative play.
 So the art stuff, tools and instruments and of course the blocks had to stay.
 I notice that they spend the longest time with those types of toys.
 The blinking beeping interactive toys don’t keep them entertained as long….and I noticed Ro already finds them limiting it seems.
 (The only exception is the ipad.
 We use ABC Mouse on that thing…and there is SOOOO much to do with it.
-Totally worth the money if you are looking into it – Use the coupon for 2 years at $99 total….but I digress….)
+Totally worth the money if you are looking into it….but I digress….)

 I wanted to have the playroom feel good again.
 Get the chi right, know what I mean?
 And by having only the things that the kids seem to cherish would be a step toward that.
 Also, when the random toys are strewn around the house, it’s still something that is loved and often played with, so it doesn’t stay stranded on my bedroom floor, or on the couch for very long.